 Distributing leadership to all faculty and staff has the potential to create a stronger school system.
 The more empowered teachers feel, the more engaging they are with students and other staff members.
 The more engaging staff members are with each other and their students, the more comfortable the school climate becomes.

-What Does Empowerment Look Like?
+What Does Empowerment Look Like for Educators?

 To start, distributing leadership is one way to empower teachers.
 However, there’s a major difference between empowerment and delegation.
 Leaders often confuse distributed leadership as “I empower you to do exactly what I say,” explains Chris Lehmann, principal of Science Leadership Academy.